ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 ##### Smith-Waterman Algorithm

 Used for [[All Topics#Local Alignment Problem|local alignment]].
-The stretches of the sequences with the ighest density of maches.
+The stretches of the sequences with the highest density of matches.
+- Aligns regions having highest similarities between 2 sequences
+- More suitable for **partially similar**, **different length** and **conserved regions** containing sequences.
+I.e. if you don't want to introduce too many insertions/deletions.
+- Align substring of target sequence (a) of substrings of query sequence (b).
+- Suitable for **divergent sequences**.
+- Most general local alignment algorithm is **Smith-Waterman**.

 ##### Hirshberg Algorithm